iotaledger/blueprints/doc-immutability/overview.md

 ### [Proof of Existence Library](https://www.npmjs.com/package/@iota/poex-tool)

-A library that can be used for Proof of Existence scenarios that is also used in this blueprint.
+A library you can use for Proof of Existence scenarios that is also used in this blueprint.

 ---------------